anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 may be considered as a further variant.

-# Architectural Overview and Communication Exchanges {#architecture}
+# Architectural Overview and Message Exchange {#architecture}

-To support asynchronous enrollment, BRSKI-AE enhances the system architecture defined in BRSKI {{RFC8995}} such that authenticated self-contained objects can be used for certificate enrollments.
+In order to support alternative enrollment protocols, asynchronous enrollment, and more general system architectures,
+BRSKI-AE lifts some restrictions of BRSKI {{RFC8995}}.
-This is achieved by allowing the use of alternative enrollment protocols with their message wrapping mechanisms, such as those described in {{req-sol}} above.
+This way, authenticated self-contained objects such as those described in
+{{req-sol}} above can be used for certificate enrollment.

 The enhancements needed are kept to a minimum in order to ensure reuse of already defined architecture elements and interactions.
 In general, the communication follows the BRSKI model and utilizes the existing BRSKI architecture elements.
-In particular, the pledge initiates communication with the domain registrar as usual.
+In particular, the pledge initiates communication with the domain registrar and interacts with the MASA as usual.

 ## Support of off-site PKI service {#uc1}